StevenMayher/431-2021/classes/class05/README.md

         - Chapter 2 of Spiegelhalter, entitled "Summarizing and Communicating Numbers.
 Lots of Numbers."
         - the [Project A instructions](https://thomaselove.github.io/431-2021-projectA/), especially the material on [The Data](https://thomaselove.github.io/431-2021-projectA/data.html), [The Proposal](https://thomaselove.github.io/431-2021-projectA/proposal.html), and [The Project Proposal Example](https://thomaselove.github.io/431-2021-projectA/exampleA.html).
     - We hope you'll find the time to skim Chapters 1-4 and 15 of [R for Data Science](https://r4ds.had.co.nz/) and also that you'll look at Chapters 1-3 of [Introduction to Modern Statistics](https://openintro-ims.netlify.app/).
 4. The next major assignment is [Lab 02](https://github.com/THOMASELOVE/431-2021/tree/main/labs) which is due at 9 PM on 2021-09-20.
 I would hope that some of you could complete this Lab as soon as tomorrow, as we've covered many of the key ideas.
-Completion of Lab 02 does also require you to have read through Chapter 3 of Spiegelhalter's *The Art of Statistics*.
+    - Completion of Lab 02 requires you to have read through Chapter 3 of Spiegelhalter's *The Art of Statistics*.
 5. If you are running R version 4.1.0 instead of R version 4.1.1, we recommend that you **upgrade to 4.1.1** if possible.
     - To see what version of R you are running, open RStudio and look at the Console window, which should tell you.
     - Visit https://cran.case.edu/ to download and install R version 4.1.1.
 Re-installing R is something most of you are **unlikely to do** this semester.